tjelvar-olsson/tjelvar-olsson.github.io/_drafts/tools_for_testing_python_code.md

 verbosity=1
 ```

-*What is the coverage all about anyway?*
+*What is coverage all about anyway?*

 ## 3. Coverage - measuring your code coverage

 The ``coverge`` module measures code coverage.
 Code coverage is a measure of
-how many lines of ones code are being exercised by your tests.
+how many lines of code are being exercised by your tests.
 It is
 particularly useful for identifying areas of the code-base that need more
 tests.